DOTEL0Y/E-Commerce--LIT-Farms-Artificial-Research-Data-and-Software-Management-ARDSM-/README.md

 Similar code to previous table creations.
 Only difference in this query is productid.
 Considering it is an array of products that the costumer purchased – bracket notation is required to INSERT the data correctly.

-This concludes chapter 3.
-Next will be picking out the ideal algorithm to create our machine learning model.
-Additionally, the next chapter will be my experience experimenting with such models.
-Furthormore, if I can compare and constrast some models to see how they differ in applying it to this dataset and its implication with dealing with ths dataset would be interesting.